forsethnico/git_homework/thoughts.md

 Strategies for Mod 0 Success
 1. Be more specific with goals for time blocks.
 2. Be more collaborative with others.

+Shoutout to Marianne for crushing the git practice with me!